-&lt;sup>31 See Ohio Constitution - Law nd History: Table of Proposed Amendments, Clev.-Marshall L. Libr., available at: http://guides.law.csuohio.edu/ohioconstitution/ohioconstitutionamendmentstable (last visited Apr.
-3, 2017).
+&lt;sup>31 See Cleveland-Marshall Coll. of Law Library, Ohio Constitution - Law and History: Table of Proposed Amendments, http://guides.law.csuohio.edu/ohioconstitution/ohioconstitutionamendmentstable (last updated Mar.
+10, 2017).

 &lt;sup>32 This portion of the report and recommendation focuses only on the constitutional initiative because there has been so little use made of the statutory initiative.